Is It Legal to Download Twitter Videos? What You Should Know

 - you are not bypassing privacy, paywalls, or access restrictions

-That is very different from downloading a clip and reposting it to another platform, using it in an ad, or packaging it into your own content.
+Reposting a clip to another platform, using it in an ad, or packaging it into your own content is a different situation entirely.

-If you just want to save a public clip to watch later on your own device, that is usually the least risky scenario.
+Saving a public clip to watch later on your own device is usually the least risky scenario.
 But "low risk" does not mean "universally legal in every place and every situation."

 Copyright Still Applies After You Download